 A Scots addiction treatment facility pioneering the use of pressurised oxygen for health problems from cancer to heart disease is to become a global resource on the subject.

-The Directors at Castle Craig, one of Europe’s leading rehab clinics, brought in Scottish digital agency Channel 6 to help create the online resource on behalf of the Hyperbaric Oxygen Treatment Trust (HBOTT) to promote key findings in this fast developing treatment.
+The Directors at Castle Craig, one of Europe’s leading rehab clinics, Accredited by the Joint Commission, brought in Scottish digital agency Channel 6 to help create the online resource on behalf of the Hyperbaric Oxygen Treatment Trust (HBOTT) to promote key findings in this fast developing treatment.

 Researchers from Edinburgh University are already studying the innovative work at Castle Craig Hospital in the Scottish Borders and the new website, designed by Channel 6, is now gathering international research on the subject for a global audience.